Axelph237/Vega-Sector/- pages/Rules/Combat/Attacking.md

-When taking an attack action, an attack may be made with any currently equipped weapon the player has.
-Different weapons will have different means of determining damage dealt.
+When taking an attack action, an attack may be made with any currently readied weapon the player has.
+The first step of an attack is determining if the attack hits, then seeing how much damage is dealt.

-## Firearms
+## Determining Hits
-There are two categories of firearms, each with a different mechanic of determining accuracy and damage.

-**Magazine Weapons**
-A magazine weapon is any firearm that
+When seeing if an attack hits, the creature must roll against their weapon's `stability`.
+The `stability` of a weapon is the target number they are